What is singing breathing and why is it best suited for singing?

 The breath flow is dosed through the support.
 This means that you don't run out of breath so quickly during long sentences or vocal parts.
 Through a regular exhalation flow, the sounds are stabilised and no longer wobble.
 It's like a jet of water on which a ball dances: When the water pressure fluctuates, the ball falls down.
 If our exhalation is irregular, our sound also wobbles.

-Supporting also takes the pressure off the vocal cords.
-Especially with high notes, many people tend to push.
-This presses the vocal cords against the overlying vocal cords.
-This can cause friction, inflammation and nodules on the vocal cords.
+In addition, the pressure on the vocal cords is relieved by supporting them.
+Many people tend to press, especially with high notes.
+This presses the vocal cords against the overlying pouch ligament.
+This can lead to friction, inflammation and Nodule formation on the vocal cords come.

 Our throat muscles should always feel soft and supple.
 The prerequisite for this is the body connection through supporting.
 It is also so important so that singing is not impaired by pressure and tension in moments of vocal high performance.
 The basis of healthy singing is therefore a relaxed tone achieved through supple and flexible support.